-St. Louis County Reaches $10.25M Settlement with Officer told to ‘Tone Down’ Gayness
+St. Louis County Reaches $10.25M Settlement with Officer Told to ‘Tone Down’ His 'Gayness'

-St. Louis County, Missouri, agreed to pay out a $10.25 million settlement to a police lieutenant who said he was ordered to “tone down” his gayness and was passed over for a promotion 23 times.
+St. Louis County, Missouri, agreed to pay out a $10.25 million settlement to a police lieutenant who said he was ordered to “tone down” his “gayness” and was passed over for a promotion 23 times.

 The St. Louis Post-Dispatch reported that the agreement between the county and Keith Wildhaber was finalized on Monday, within hours of St. Louis County Police Chief Jon Belmar’s retirement announcement after six years of being on the job.